Maui > Nature > Invasive Species > Little Fire Ant

 Pick up chopsticks with ants – carefully or they will fall off – and put them in a sealable plastic bag.
 Examine the ants on the peanut butter.

 • Are they no longer than 1/16 inch (the thickness of a penny)?

 • Are they slow-moving and do they fall off the chopstick easily when you tap the side of the stick?

-To have the identification of the ants confirmed, drop off the bag at one of the Hawaii Department of Agriculture (HDOA) offices listed on the back of this brochure.
+To have the identification of the ants confirmed, drop off the bag at one of the Hawaii Department of Agriculture (HDOA) offices.

 Controlling the little fire ant